 Lifespan: 12 - 14 Years

 - Barking Amount

 - Grooming Difficulty

 This small hunting dog originated in Africa and is one of the oldest dogs in the world.
 Amazingly, they don’t bark.
 Instead, they let out a cute little yodel.
-Petite but strong, the Basenji features upright ears, a short coat, a tightly curled tail and extremely expressive eyes.
+Petite but strong, the Basenji features upright ears, a short coat, a tightly curled tail, and extremely expressive eyes.

 This breed has an instinct to run and hunt, so to keep him safe, you should consider a fenced yard.
-Independent and smart, this breed may take extra bonding time to settle into his new family, but once he does, you have a loyal, lifelong friend.
+Independent and intelligent, this breed may take extra bonding time to settle into his new family, but once he does, you have a loyal, lifelong friend.

 The Basenji originates from the continent of Africa.
 Similar dogs are shown in drawings from the Twelfth Dynasty of Egypt (1991-1178 BC).
-These breeds were used for hunting, tracking and driving game into nets.
+These breeds were used for hunting, tracking, and driving game into nets.
 They are contenders for the oldest AKC breed and look much like the original domesticated dogs.